 There are situations when the beneficiary cannot be billed for services rendered.
-The following is a list of situations when the beneficiary cannot be billed for services rendered.
 The list is not all inclusive:

 - 1. Charges above the Medicaid maximum allowable fee amount; - 2.
 Claims denied due to provider error; - 3.
-Errors made by BHSF, the FI, or the Third Party Liability (TPL) collections contractor or changes in state and federal mandates; - 4.
+Errors made by the Bureau of Health Services Financing (BHSF), the FI, or the third party liability (TPL) collections contractor or changes in state and federal mandates; - 4.
 Service(s) denied because the provider failed to request prior authorization or failed to meet procedural requirements; - 5.
 Claim balances remaining after another third party source such as Medicare, health insurance, TRICARE, etc. has made payments; - 6.
 Completion and submission of a Medicaid claim form; - 7.
 Telephone calls and missed appointments; and - 8.
 Costs associated with copying medical records.